kalekdev/uni/semester-1/nus-1/notes.typ

 Two straight, parallel, current-carrying wires *attract* each other if their currents are in *the same* direction, and *repel* if their currents are in *opposite* directions.
 This force can be calculated using Ampere's Force Law, a combination of the Biot-Savart Law and Lorentz Force Law.

-TODO:
-- principle of how analog ammeters work

 TODO: Why does the circular field get pushed up in a homogenous field?

 Reference answer:\